Being able to use only ten of these fifty phrases can improve your English by helping you communicate more effectively.

 - Someone said…

 This is basic reported speech.
-You might remember something that someone else said that relates to the topic you are discussing.
+During a conversation, you might remember something that someone else said that relates to the topic you are discussing.
 Sharing it is a great way to add to the conversation.
-It is also another great way to show that you are a good listener.
+It is also another way to show that you are a good listener.

 6. Useful phrases to show you agree: